How Regulations Will Affect the Metaverse

 "You must take great care with PII [personally identifiable information] to ensure that you, as the organization, don’t take more than you need and have a reliable way to destroy it, recover it and manage it without accidentally divulging it or crossing the boundaries of misuse," said Rogers.

-He expects many of the digital privacy and security restrictions will be expanded to cover metaverse-related information, although it may be some time still
+He expects many of the digital privacy and security restrictions will be expanded to cover metaverse-related information, although it may be some time still before these regulations are enacted.

 Julie Rubash, chief privacy counsel at software company Sourcepoint, said there can also be potential privacy issues relating to biometric data such as facial photos, voice recordings and images of fingerprints.
 “Biometric data will play a much more prominent role in the metaverse, and regulation may need to adjust to reflect expanded, more intimate use of biometric data and potential harms that may result,” she said.